squaremo/bitsyntax-js/README.md

 will be bound to that variable name for the rest of the pattern.
 If a literal value is given, the matched value must equal that value.

+In constructors, the literal value will be copied into the result binary according to the type it is given.
+A variable name indicates a space into which a value supplied to the constructor will be copied.

-The special variable name `_` discards the value matched; i.e., it simply skips over the appropriate number of bits in the input.
+The special variable name `_` discards the value matched; i.e., it simply skips over the appropriate number of bits in the input. '_' is not allowed in constructors.

 ### Size and unit